mlaparie/phidget-tools/README.md

 ### Scripting
-While `phidget -i` will prompt the user for all available options (except selecting a Phidget when several are connected, because I could not test it, but adding `-p SERIAL` should work), one advantage for CLI tools is to suppress all interactions to run them from other scripts and tools.
-Just make sure you provide the compulsory arguments `-n NAME`, `-d DAYS` (though inconvenient, it is a float, so fractions are possible: `-d 0.25` is six hours) and `-y` to skip the final confirmation. `-r RATE` is not mandatory but will obviously be set by most users.
+While `phidget -i` will prompt the user for all available options one advantage for CLI tools is to suppress all interactions to run them from other scripts and tools.
+Just make sure you provide the compulsory arguments `-p SERIAL`, `-n NAME`, `-d DAYS` (though inconvenient, it is a float, so fractions are possible: `-d 0.25` is six hours) and `-y` to skip the final confirmation. `-r RATE` is not mandatory but will obviously be set by most users.

 The example Bash script below cycles the execution of `phidget-rec` for `ARG1` recording phases (first argument), each separated by `ARG2` days.
 These two arguments have to be given first and in that order, and followed by at least the options for `phidget-rec` described above (in any order) to suppress all input prompts and fully automate the routine.
 More complex scheduling could be achieved using `crontab` for instance.